Last Updated on August 7th, 2019

-Ochronosis can be triggered by either hydroquinone or resorcinol, an antibacterial compound found in many acne products.
-This form of the disease is known as exogeneous ochronosis.
+Ochronosis can be triggered4 by either hydroquinone or resorcinol, an antibacterial compound found in many acne products.
+This form of the disease is known as exogenous ochronosis.

-The condition can also occur as a result of a hereditary fault in the creation of tyrosinase.
-The hereditary form of the disease is known as endogeneous ochronosis.
+The condition can also occur as a result of a hereditary difference in the creation of tyrosinase.
+The hereditary form of the disease is known as endogenous ochronosis.

-Some people who have Asian skin types, especially Japanese people, may have mild cases of endogenous ochronosis that become cosmetically devastating when they are combined with exogeneous ochronosis triggered by the use of hydroquinone.
+People from Asia or with Asian ancestry, especially Japanese people, are more prone to mild cases of endogenous ochronosis than those with other skin types.
+Although the condition is typically mild, it can become cosmetically devastating if combined with exogenous ochronosis triggered by the use of hydroquinone.
 Even products that contain just 2% hydroquinone can cause permanent changes in the skin.
-The majority of people who use these products will not develop ochronosis, but about 1 in 25,000 does.
-For that 1 in 25,000, it’s a devastating condition.
+The majority of people who use these products will not develop exogenous ochronosis, but for those who do, it can cause serious, long-lasting discoloration.

 “Because steroids should not be applied to the face for prolonged periods, care should be taken when a hydroquinone cream containing a steroid is chosen.
 If post-inflammatory hyperpigmentation consists of a few lesions, spot therapy is useful.
 If post-inflammatory hyperpigmentation consists of many lesions, field therapy is favored.
 Safety concerns with hydroquinone consist only of occasional irritation, which can be suppressed with topical steroid or a short drug holiday.
 Physicians should feel comfortable to use hydroquinone without consulting a dermatologist.”

 But this brings us back to Dr. Murad.
-Murad skin care products are intended for use under no supervision at all.
-If you happen to use one of the many Murad products that contains hydroquinone, there would be no one to warn you about the potential problems of ochronosis until it became too late.
+Murad skincare products are intended for use under no supervision at all.
+If you happen to use one of the many Murad products that contain hydroquinone, there would be no one to warn you about the potential problems of ochronosis6 until it became too late.